 … It escapes most people who have experienced a positive prophecy of a medium, that in the distant past they have been talkative to someone or in some other way, but that has now been completely forgotten by whom and when.

 Again, in my opinion, fortune-tellers are very intelligent people, who know exactly how and where they can search for information on the internet or elsewhere, as well as who they can cheat on and from whom they can extract the money that can not be traced.

 … For example, look at the Paranormal, or “non-scientific ways of healing.”
 Some skeptics also call this Pseudoscience, and I can not give them wrong.

 In recent decades, a large number of people have become Buddhists worldwide and others are attracting the monastery and have beneficial effects for psychological reasons, and not because of the rituals typical of Buddhism and some monasteries.

-… But for some people there is searching in the wrong place and find their salvation in nature where they isolate themselves and come to rest inwardly.
+… But for some people are searching in the wrong place and find their salvation in nature where they isolate themselves and come to rest inwardly.

 Man’s brain can generate much more than just dark practices for his own benefit, because by practicing certain breathing techniques and relaxation exercises, someone can really feel that he can shut himself off from the outside world and be elsewhere, in another dimensional circle.